AhmedTrb/Project-Management-web-app/README.md

 - Calculate the degree of each task based on its dependencies.
 - Determine the positioning of tasks in the graph view.
 - Improve the visualization of task dependencies for better project planning.
+- Reschedule tasks dynamically – When a task is delayed or updated, its dependent tasks are automatically adjusted to maintain a consistent and valid project timeline, ensuring all constraints are respected.

 [VIDEO DEMO](https://drive.google.com/file/d/1nH3_EfDSxEBc-k4HovFmLGog7LNgxCe4/view?usp=sharing)

 [Live Demo website](https://project-management-web-app-lilac.vercel.app)

 - email : test@gmail.com
 - password : 1111
 ***